ColorlibHQ/AdminLTE/docs/layout.md

 - Wrapper `.wrapper`.
 A div that wraps the whole site.
 - Main Header `.main-header`.
 Contains the logo and navbar.
-- Sidebar `.sidebar-wrapper`.
-Contains the user panel and sidebar menu.
 - Content `.content-wrapper`.
 Contains the page header and content.

 #### Layout Options